 What happens next?

-The English-language shortlist will be announced on BBC Radio Wales The Arts Show on Friday 1 July.
+The English-language shortlist will be announced on Friday 1 July.
 This year’s English-language judging panel includes poet and writer Krystal Lowe, journalist and broadcaster Andy Welch, author and presenter Matt Brown, and poet and recipient of a 2020 Rising Star Award Taylor Edmonds.

 The Welsh-language award winners will be announced during a series of broadcasts on BBC Radio Cymru between the 19- 21 July.
 All the English-language winners will be announced on BBC Radio Wales on the 29 July.
 Literature Wales is glad to continue our partnership with BBC Cymru Wales this year, and look forward to sharing all the announcements with you during these special broadcasts.

 Presenter Nia Roberts will welcome members of the judging panel, representatives of Literature Wales, as well as passionate readers to discuss the books during the announcements, and there will be an opportunity to reflect on all of the Welsh-language winners during a special broadcast of Stiwdio on BBC Radio Cymru on 25 July.

 A total prize fund of £14,000 will be distributed to the winning writers.
 Each category winner will receive a prize of £1,000 and the main award winners will receive a further £3,000.
 Each winner will also receive an iconic Wales Book of the Year trophy designed by the installation artist and blacksmith Angharad Pearce Jones.

 Readers will have the opportunity to have their say as the shortlisted titles compete to be win the People’s Choice Awards hosted independently by our partners Wales Arts Review and Golwg360